Literature / The Heroes

 - Supporting Leader: Neither Black Dow, the Union Generals, nor the Dogman are viewpoint characters in this novel, even though they are nominally in charge of the armies involved.
 This is especially relevant in the case of the Dogman, who was a viewpoint character in the original trilogy.

 - The Scrounger: Corporal Tunny can get anything for his men... for a price.

 - Those Two Bad Guys: The brothers Deep and Shallow, known for being two of the best or worst (depending on whether you are the one paying them) men in the North have this dynamic, and serve as Calder's bodyguards.

-- Took a Level in Kindness: Prince Calder, who in his brief appearance in the original trilogy was an all around unpleasant arrogant dirty coward is a POV in this novel, and exhibits this to some degree.
+- Took a Level in Kindness: Prince Calder, who in his brief appearance in the original trilogy was an all around unpleasant arrogant dirty coward, is a POV character in this novel and exhibits this to some degree.
 He's still an arrogant Dirty Coward, but he's made some efforts to be a better man as part of taking power and avenging his father.
 It helps that he aims to bring peace to the North (making him the Only Sane Man), loves his wife and his brother, and is hilariously snarky.
-Black Dow is also a lot more sympathetic in this novel than in previous appearances, having mellowed out a bit and being scene through the eyes of Noble Top Enforcer Craw.
+Black Dow is also a lot more sympathetic in this novel than in previous appearances, having mellowed out a bit and being seen through the eyes of Noble Top Enforcer Craw.

 - Vitriolic Best Buds: At their first meeting in the book, Craw and Calder trade barbs before sharing a warm embrace, revealing that Craw practically raised Calder from infancy.

 - Vocal Dissonance:

 - Bremer's eternal shame is having the high-pitched voice of a woman or child.
 He's occasionally said to "pipe" his words.

 - Stranger-Come-Knocking has a surprisingly soft and quiet voice for such an enormous monster.